-The transition from Webelos to Boy Scouts is an important stage in a Cub Scout’s journey.
+The transition from Webelos to Scouts BSA is an important stage in a Cub Scout’s journey.
 It is crucial that leaders in Scouting do everything they can to make the process as seamless and inviting as possible for Webelos and their parents.

 - Select Scouts who represent your troop well to serve as den chiefs for Webelos Scout dens, while also arranging for den chief training.

 - Serve as a resource for overnight activities.
 The Troop can be of service to provide equipment, leadership, and logistics for Webelos parent-child campouts to show how troops operate in the outdoors.

 - Invite dens and parents to a troop meeting to show and explain the differences between Cub Scouting and Scouts BSA and to see the Methods of Scouting and its aims.
 Provide each Webelos Scout a copy of the Troop’s calendar for the upcoming year.

 - Conduct an orientation for parents and Webelos led by youth leaders using the New Scout Parent orientation resource on Scouting.org.

 - Work with Webelos den leaders to encourage them to plan to move into the troop with their Webelos Scouts and to serve as either committee members or assistant Scoutmasters.

 - Conduct a Scoutmaster conference under the guidance of the Scoutmaster covering the meaning of the Scout Oath and Law, the advancement program, troop camping, the patrol method, summer camp, and personal equipment.